openfaas/faas/guide/deployment_swarm_arm.md

   \___/| .__/ \___|_| |_|_|  \__,_|\__,_|____/
        |_|

- Commit: fe0b89352e9c078c951a9f100cd4a7daae1ca15c
+ Commit: 8c7ebc3e7304873ba42b8d8e95d492499935f278
- Version: 0.4.18c
+ Version: 0.6.4
 ```

 ### Using the CLI

-As mentioned at the start of the guide, when running OpenFaaS on ARM a key consideration is the use of ARM based images for our functions; this is as simple as swapping the function's Dockerfile.
+As mentioned at the start of the guide, when running OpenFaaS on ARM a key consideration is the use of ARM base images for our functions.
+Full templates are provided for ARM supported languages meaning that the ARM template variant needs to be specified when using `new` to create a new function.

 We'll adapt the content of an [earlier blog](https://blog.alexellis.io/quickstart-openfaas-cli/) to demonstrate.

 Create a work area for your functions: